 Touch up work is an integral part of the beauty process, and you need to make sure that you do it correctly to achieve the best results.

-The first step is to prepare the area for touch up by removing any excess hair and oils.
+The first step is to prepare the area for touch up by removing any excess hair and oil.
 Next, use an analysis tool to map out your strokes and see where accuracy was lost.
 This will help you choose the correct color for your touch up and ensure that all pigment is retained.

 Microblading the area according to your desired outcome.
-Make sure that you apply the aftercare routine properly in order to achieve optimal results.
+Make sure that you apply the aftercare routine properly to achieve optimal results.
 Evaluate the results against your expectations, and continue touch up work as needed until you’re happy with the results.